uweschaefer/es-basics/es-swk.md

 ### Con

 * we have to Query the EventStore in order to know, if View's State is stale
- * the more Queries we run, the more catastropic this is
+ * the more Queries we run, the more catastrophic this is:
  * bad Latency for Queries
  * high Contention on EventStore